jonathan-oralart/jcache/README.md

 # JCache

-Simple function caching for TypeScript.
+Simple function caching between runs

 #### What it does
 - Automatically saves function results to disk